ashokjung/Design-Patterns/DesignPatterns/src/main/java/SingletonPattern/ReadMe.md

     }

 ## Lazy Load
-    This line of code with try to instantiate the class on the runtime
+    This line of code will try to instantiate the class on the runtime

     private static DbSingleton instance = new DbSingleton();